Different types of Community Initiativest

 Intentional communities requiring a close interactive living lifestyle

 For many people making their first visit to an existing intentional community it is a challenge simply because they are unsure what to expect.
 Yes there are challenges, but the rewards are great too!

-On our Links page there are community listings for U.K., Europe and beyond.
-Most listings give you some idea about the community's focus, so if you are serious about visiting, you can short list.
-Make a habit of writing or emailing in advance as most communities dont like people dropping in.
+Most e-listings give you some idea about the community's focus, so if you are serious about visiting, you can short list.
+Make a habit of writing or emailing in advance as generally communities dont like people dropping in.